Nearly self-similar blowup of generalized axisymmetric Navier-Stokes equations: Blowup of the rescaled Navier--Stokes model with constant viscosity

 In Figure \ref{fig:Lpq-norm}, we plot the dynamic growth of $\|{\bf u}\|_{L^{4n/3,8}}^8$ and $\|{\bf u}\|_{L^{2n,4}}^4$.
 We also plot $\|{\bf u}\|_{L^{3n,3}}^3$ in Figure \ref{fig:Lpq-norm-2}(a).
 We can see that they all grow rapidly in time.
 For larger $p$ with $p=2n$ and $p=3n$, the growth rate is almost linear in $\tau$.
 This suggests that $\|{\bf u}\|_{L^{2n,4}} \sim O(\tau^{1/4})$ and $\|{\bf u}\|_{L^{3n,3}} \sim O(\tau^{1/3})$.

 In Figure \ref{fig:Lpq-norm-2}(b), we plot the dynamic growth of $\int_0^t \| {\bf u}(s)\|_{L^\infty}^2$.
 The $L^{\infty,2}$ norm of the maximum velocity is one of the endpoint cases in the the Ladyzhenskaya-Prodi-Serrin regularity criteria with $p=\infty$ and $q = 2$.
 We observe that this quantity grows almost perfectly linear in $\tau$.
-This suggests that $\|{\bf u}(t)\|_{L^\infty}$ roughly scales like $1/(T-t)^{1/2}$, which provides further evidence for the finite time singularity of the generalized Boussinesq system with constant viscosity.
+This suggests that $\|{\bf u}(t)\|_{L^\infty}$ roughly scales like $1/(T-t)^{1/2}$, which provides further evidence for the finite time singularity of the rescaled Navier--Stokes model with constant viscosity.